Hanxolotl/dou_challenge/README.md

  Prerrequisites:

-1. You need a linux machine (virtual or physical, doesn't matter) and access to *sudo*.
+1. You need a linux machine (virtual or physical, doesn't matter as long as it has internet acess) and access to *sudo*.
 2. Your linux needs:
   A. An hypervisor (Tested in Virtualbox, KVM is also recommended but haven't tried it yet)
   B. curl